dzekelid/venture-capital/_listings/dezrez/apidocumentgenerationvaluationlost-post-openapi.md

 x-collection-name: Dezrez
 x-complete: 0
 info:
-  title: Dezrez Edit whether the vendor feedback for the viewing has been reviewed.
+  title: Dezrez Generates a Valuation Lost letter correspondence to the vendor of
+    a particular marketing role
   version: 1.0.0
-  description: Edit whether the vendor feedback for the viewing has been reviewed..
+  description: Generates a valuation lost letter correspondence to the vendor of a
+    particular marketing role.
 host: api.dezrez.com
 basePath: /
 schemes: